simsam8/idd-solafune/report/report.md

 - [] Our Contributions

 In this paper we are working on the task of identifying deforestation drivers.
-This is part of a Solafune ML competition where the goal is to classify and segment different causes of deforestation drivers in sattelite imagery.
+This is part of a Solafune ML competition[^1] where the goal is to classify and segment different causes of deforestation drivers in sattelite imagery.

 Several architectures have been developed for image segmentation in different fields,